March 24, 2023

 It is worth noting that PIPEDA does not apply to government organizations when they are carrying out their public functions, such as law enforcement or national security.
 In summary, PIPEDA applies to a wide range of organizations that collect, use, or disclose personal information during commercial activities, with the exception of those in Quebec, Alberta, and British Columbia that have their own private sector privacy laws.
 By following the guidelines for PIPEDA compliance, organizations can ensure that they are protecting the privacy rights of Canadians while still being able to carry out their business activities.

-What is Personal Information under PIPEDA?
+What is personal information under PIPEDA?

 Personal information is defined broadly under PIPEDA as any information about an identifiable individual, such as their name, address, email, phone number, date of birth, social insurance number, driver's license, or blood type.
 PIPEDA also includes sensitive data, such as an individual's ethnic origin, social status, and personal health information.